 ...because most of the active ingredients get processed (metabolized) through the liver before they hit your bloodstream.
 The liver converts some active ingredients into different molecules.
 Delta-9 THC is mostly converted to 11-hydroxy THC.
 This is one reason why people say that swallowing THC gives them a very different effect than when it is taken in any other way.
 The effects from ingesting usually last much longer than inhaling or tincturing, too.

-There have been recent advances in creating single cannabinoid (isolate) emulsions that increase the bioavailability of ingested cannabis close to over 90% before it gets to the liver.
+Swallowing has a low overall bioavailability for the neutral cannabinoids (THC, CBD, etc.) but can be dramatically improved when ingested with saturated fats.
+There have also been recent advances in creating single cannabinoid (isolate) nanoemulsions that increase the bioavailability of ingested cannabis close to over 90% before it gets to the liver.
 These new technologies certainly hold promise, but the research is still limited.
 Be very careful when dosing Nano- and Micro-emulsions.
 You will need a lot less than you might with a normal product designed without these technologies.